aranair/modbus_adapter/README.md

 What is this?
 ------------------

-- Demo program written in plain C that:
+- Proof of concept program written in plain C that:
-  - Speaks the modbus protocol using [libmodbus][2]
+  - Speaks modbus protocol using [libmodbus][2]
-  - Reads information like spinning speed and status from a Spindle via an inverter over modbus RTU
+  - Reads information like spindle speed and status from a spindle via an inverter (hitachi wj200) over modbus RTU
   - Updates the spindle speed in a loop
   - Relays these information to a Kepware Server via Modbus TCP/IP (or any connection configured)
 - Tested on OSX Sierra 10.12.6 and Windows 10
+- Blog post that explains it, is being written.

 ## Simplified Demo